Brock Huard: College career

 Washington entered the 1997 season ranked fourth in the AP poll and won the first two games handily (over BYU and San Diego State).
 In the third game, eventual national champion Nebraska beat Washington 27–14 in Husky Stadium; Huard suffered an ankle injury early in the game, the first downtime in a career that was henceforth injury-riddled.
 In addition, it forced true freshman Marques Tuiasosopo into action and he had to forego his redshirt season.
-Huard missed more time in 1997 due to injury and the potential national championship year ended with a disappointing 7-4 regular season, concluding with a 41–35 loss in Husky Stadium in the Apple Cup to Pac-10 champion Washington State.
-Though Huard was seen as a highly-rated prospect for the 1998 NFL Draft, he elected to return for his junior year.
+Huard missed more time in 1997 due to injury and the potential national championship year ended with a disappointing 7–4 regular season, concluding with a 41–35 loss in Husky Stadium in the Apple Cup to Pac-10 champion Washington State.
+Though Huard was seen as a highly rated prospect for the 1998 NFL draft, he elected to return for his junior year.

 Huard's junior season in 1998 began with an improbable win at Arizona State, but it quickly deteriorated with an embarrassing 55–7 loss at Nebraska.
 Huard went on to set many UW records, but because the Huskies experienced their first non-winning season since 1975, Huard's legacy remains mixed.
 (Washington finished 6–6 after a 43–25 loss to Air Force in the Oahu Bowl, and head coach Jim Lambright was fired.)
 Many fans openly called for Huard to be benched in favor of sophomore Tuiasosopo.
 Still, Huard held school career marks for most passing yards (5,742), touchdown passes (51), 300+ yard games (4), attempts without an interception (151) and ranks second in 200+ games (14) and total yards per game (191.4).
 He was also named Academic All-American his final two seasons.
-Huard also earned honorable mention All-Pac-10 honors as sophomore and was finalist for Davey O'Brien Award while setting school record with 23 scoring tosses.
+Huard also earned honorable mention All-Pac-10 honors as sophomore and was a finalist for the Davey O'Brien Award while setting school record with 23 scoring tosses.

 Huard maintained a 3.6 GPA as a psychology major.
-During his time at Washington, Huard met and became engaged to the former Molly Hills, a player on the women's basketball team.
+While at Washington, Huard and Molly Hills, a player on the women's basketball team, got engaged.
+They met while students at the university.